SQL Patterns

 Handling Ties

-If ties should all be included (e.g. 3rd place has two records — show both):
+If you want every tie included (for example, 3rd place has two records — show both):

 WITH ranked AS (